 Insurance companies operating outside of the EU and EEA must obtain a licence from the Danish FSA in order to carry out insurance activities in Denmark.
+As mentioned above, it is possible for US reinsurance companies to operate in Denmark without obtaining a license from the Danish FSA or any other EU/EEA country.

-23. Are insurers in your jurisdiction subject to additional requirements or duties in respect of consumers?
+23. Are insurers in your jurisdiction subject to

+additional requirements or duties in respect of consumers?
 Are consumer policies subject to restrictions, including any pricing restrictions?
-If so briefly describe the range of protections offered to consumer policyholders unfair contract terms in consumer agreements.
-A term will be considered unfair if it implies a significant imbalance in the parties' rights and obligations under the contract to the detriment of the consumer.
+If so briefly describe the range of protections offered to consumer policyholders